World stocks dip after new highs, dollar falls

 High corporate debt issuance and accommodative government policies will push money into risk assets and lift prices, he said.
 U.S. companies have more cash on hand than they did before the pandemic, according to S&P Dow Jones Indices.

-In Europe, upbeat earnings from German software firm SAP and French luxury goods maker LVMH helped the pan-regional STOXX 600 index close up slightly to just below a record high set last week.
+In Europe, upbeat earnings from German software firm SAP (SAPG.DE) and French luxury goods maker LVMH (LVMH.PA) helped the pan-regional STOXX 600 index (.STOXX) close up slightly to just below a record high set last week.

-The Russell 1000 Value index rose 0.3% as the Russell 1000 Growth index fell 1.1%, led by the big technology companies whose large weight on the MSCI benchmark pulled it lower.
+The Russell 1000 Value index (.RLV) rose 0.3% as the Russell 1000 Growth index (.RLG) fell 1.1%, led by the big technology companies whose large weight on the MSCI benchmark pulled it lower.

 "It's a day for cyclicals.
 That's where the strength is.
 The little bit of selling we're seeing is in tech plus," said Tim Ghriskey, chief investment strategist at Inverness Counsel.

-Germany’s DAX index ended down 0.2%.
-Economic institutes will cut their joint 2021 growth forecast for Europe’s largest economy to 3.7% from 4.7%, sources said, due to a longer-than-expected COVID-19 lockdown.
+Germany's DAX index (.GDAXI) ended down 0.2%.
+Economic institutes will cut their joint 2021 growth forecast for Europe's largest economy to 3.7% from 4.7%, sources said, due to a longer-than-expected COVID-19 lockdown. read more

-Overnight most Asia-Pacific share indexes also climbed, led by Hong Kong’s Hang Seng.
-The Nikkei fell 0.4% as rising coronavirus cases raised doubts about Japan’s economic recovery with 100 days to go before Tokyo hosts the Olympics.
+Overnight most Asia-Pacific share indexes also climbed, led by Hong Kong's Hang Seng (.HSI).
+The Nikkei (.N225) fell 0.4% as rising coronavirus cases raised doubts about Japan's economic recovery with 100 days to go before Tokyo hosts the Olympics.

 The New Zealand dollar rose to a three-week high of $0.7122 after the country's central bank, as expected, held its official interest rate and asset purchase program steady.

-Bitcoin touched a record high of $64,895 ahead of the listing of cryptocurrency platform Coinbase Global Inc on Nasdaq.
-Coinbase was valued at almost $100 billion in a Nasdaq debut that marked another milestone in the development of bitcoin and other digital assets.
+Bitcoin touched a record high of $64,895 ahead of the listing of cryptocurrency platform Coinbase Global Inc (COIN.O) on Nasdaq.
+Coinbase was valued at almost $100 billion in a Nasdaq debut that marked another milestone in the development of bitcoin and other digital assets. read more

 U.S. Federal Reserve Chairman Jerome Powell said in remarks at the Economic Club of Washington it was highly unlikely the central bank would raise interest rates before the end of 2022.